feiwu77777/Image-Super-Resolution/README.md

 ## Overview

 - Presenting a web application that leverage deep learning to increase the resolution of images.
-- The deep learning model is an Unet trained over this [dataset](https://www.robots.ox.ac.uk/~vgg/data/pets/) of dogs and cats.
+- The deep learning model is an Unet trained over this [dataset](https://www.robots.ox.ac.uk/~vgg/data/pets/) of dogs and cats with a [Perceptual Loss](https://arxiv.org/abs/1603.08155).
 - The implementation method of the deep learning model is described in this [notebook](https://github.com/fastai/course-v3/blob/master/nbs/dl1/lesson7-superres.ipynb) of [FASTAI](https://www.fast.ai/).
 - The web structure is build using this [repository](https://github.com/feiwu77777/fastai-v3) of anurag
 - The HTML templates are taken from this [work](https://github.com/anagar20/Resnet-Image-Classification-Flask-App) of anagar20